froala/knockout-froala/README.md

 <div data-bind="froala: comments, froalaOptions: options"></div>
 ```

+## Including All Plugins
+ Use froala_editor.pkgd.legacy.min file to include all plugins

 ## How to use with require js
 In order to use knockout-froala with require js, you require code snippet similar to following: